Table of Contents Hide

 - Kentucky ($46,535 )

 - South Carolina ($48,781)

 There are the poorest states in the United States making our list based on the poverty rate, unemployment rate, and household median income.
 Below is a brief discussion about them.
 However, this is not to paint the awkwardness of the country but to provide answers to those surfing the net to know the states that are not faring well in the United States.

 Unemployment Rate: 7.5% (First worst)

-The Mississippi occupies the first spot in the poorest state in the US list.
+The Mississippi occupies the first spot in the poorest state on the US list.
 Why is Mississippi the poorest state?
-At 2020 the state has the highest poverty rate of 20.5% which is the highest in the country.
+In 2022 the state has the highest poverty rate of 20.5% which is the highest in the country.
 This implies that on average, more than one out of five or four-person households in the state earned less than $24,300.
 In addition, the unemployment rate of 8.8% that’s way over the average national unemployment rate of 3.8%.

 - Poverty Rate: 18.1%